minseok127/atomsnap/README.md

 # ATOMSNAP

 This library is designed to atomically manage multiple versions of an object in a multi-threaded environment.
-It provides wait-free access to atomic versions and ensures the safe freeing of versions.
+It ensures wait-free access to versions and guarantees their safe memory release.

 Multiple readers obtain a pointer instantly without failure.
 Multiple writers can decide whether to update the pointer instantly without failure using TAS or to use CAS with a retry mechanism, depending on the requirements of the application.